Gjeffroy/gjeffroy/README.md

 <hr style="border:2px solid gray">

 ## LLM summarise Scientifique articles
-Implementation of Mistral 7B with LangChain and Transformer running on Colab [🔗](https://github.com/Gjeffroy/Mistral7b_scientific_article)
+Unlock the power of Mistral 7B, LangChain, and Transformer on Colab to summarize scientific articles [🔗](https://github.com/Gjeffroy/Mistral7b_scientific_article)

 ## Augmented reality with Three.js
 Explore a simple integration of Three.js in a Python app powered by Flask, Gunicorn, and SQLAlchemy.
 Deployed seamlessly with Docker for enhanced flexibility and scalability. [🔗](https://github.com/Gjeffroy/AR_with_threejs)